-COMPUTER 2
+COMPUTER MYSTERIES - UNIT 2

-H860001 Computer Application Poster - 4-H exhibitor should use computer application to create a graphic notebook utilizing computer technology.
-4-H'er may create any of the following: greeting card (5 different cards such as a birthday, wedding, anniversary, sympathy, get well or other); a business card (3 cards for 3 different individuals and businesses); menu (minimum of 2 pages including short description of foods and pricing); book layout (I-book); promotion flyer (3 flyers promoting 3 different events); newsletter (minimum 2 pages); or other: examples such as precision farming or family business logo etc. This exhibit consists of a notebook (8.5 x 11 inches) which should include a (1) a detailed report describing: (a) the task to be computer, (b) the computer application software required to complete the task, (c) specific features of the computer application software necessary for completing the task (2) print out of your project.
+\H860001 Computer Application - 4-H exhibitor should use computer application to create a graphic notebook utilizing computer technology.
+4-H'er may create any of the following: greeting card (3 different cards should as a birthday, wedding, anniversary, sympathy get well or other); a business card (2 cards for 2 different individuals and businesses); menu (minimum of 2 pages including short description of foods and pricing); cd cover (front and back); book layout (I-book); promotional flyer (2 flyers promoting 2 different events); newsletter (minimum 2 pages); or other: examples such as precision farming or family business logo etc. This exhibit consists of a notebook (8.5x11 inches) which should include a (1) a detailed report describing: (a) the task to be completed, (b) the computer application software required to complete the task, (c) specific features of the computer application software necessary for completing the task (2) print out of your project.
 Project may be in color or black and white.

-H860002 Produce a Computer Slideshow Presentation - Using presentation software.
-All county fair projects with a printout should be saved in a PC compatible format to be submitted for county fair.
+\H860002 Produce a Computer Slideshow Presentation - Using presentation software.
+All county fair projects with a printout should be saved on a CD Rom to be submitted for county fair.
 Slideshow should include a minimum of 10 slides and no more than 25.
-Incorporate appropriate slide layouts, graphics and animations and audio (music or voice and transition sounds do not count).
+Incorporate appropriate slide layouts, graphics and animations.
 Each slide should include notes for a presenter.
-A notebook with a printout of all the slides should be submitted

-COMPUTER 3
+COMPUTER MYSTERIES - UNIT 3

-H860003 Produce an Audio/Video Computer Presentation - Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth.
+\H860004 Produce an Audio/Video Computer Presentation - Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth.
 The presentation should be at least 2 minutes in length and no more than 5 minutes in length, and should include appropriate graphics, sound and either a video clip, animation or voice over and/or original video clip.
 The presentation must be able to be played and viewed on a PC using Windows Media Player, Real Player, iTunes or QuickTime Player.

-H860004 How to STEM (Science, Technology, Engineering, and Math) Presentation - Youth design a fully automated 2 to 5 minute 4-H "how to" video.
+\H860005 Know How Know Now Computer Presentation - Youth design a fully automated 2 to 5 minute 4-H "how to" video.
 Submissions should incorporate a picture or video of the 4-Her, as well as their name (first name only), age (as of January 1 of the current year), years in 4-H, and their personal interests or hobbies.
 Videos should be designed for web viewing.
 Any of the following formats will be accepted: .mpeg, .rm, .wmv, .mp4, .ov, .ppt, or .avi.

-H860005 Create a Web Site/Blog or App - Design a simple Web site/blog or app for providing information about a topic related to youth using software programs such as an HTML editor like Microsoft's FrontPage or Macromedia's Dreamweaver, and image editor like IrfanView or GIMP or online using a WIKI such as Google Sites.
+\H860006 Create a Web Site/Blog or App - Design a simple Web site/blog or app for providing information about a topic related to youth using software programs such as an HTML editor like Microsoft's FrontPage or Macromedia's Dreamweaver, and image editor like IrfanView or GIMP or online using a WIKI such as Google Sites.
 If the Web site, Blog or App isn't live include all files comprising the Web site, Blog or App on a CD-ROM in a plastic case along with the explanation of why the site was created.
 If developed using a WIKI or other online tool include a link to the website in the explanation of why the site was created.

-H860006 3D PRINTING Unique Items: 3D printing uses plastic or other materials to build a three-dimensional (3D) object for a digital design.
-Youth may use original designs or someone else's they have redesigned in a unique way.
-Exhibits will be judged based on the motivation and/or problem identified.
-For example, 3D objects printed as part of the design process for robot or other engineering project or cookie cutter.
-Must include design notebook with motivation or problem statement the prototype was 3D printing will include a notebook with the following:
+\H860007 3D PRINTING: 3D printing uses plastic or other materials to build a 3 dimensional object from a digital design.
+Youth may use original designs or someone else's they have re-designed in a unique way.
+Exhibits will be judged based on the complexity of the design and shape.

+3D printing will include a notebook with the following: